The Academy of Nutrition and Dietetics provides thorough information on the requirements and process to become a registered dietitian nutritionist.

 - Complete and submit the Dietetic Internship Centralized Application System (DICAS) on-line application, which can be accessed in early December.
 The application deadline is February 15th.
 When applying, select ONE Virginia Tech program site (Blacksburg or Northern Virginia); applications who do not have one location selected may not be considered.

-Include three references with your DICAS submission.
-At least one must be a work or volunteer supervisor, one must be familiar with your academic performance, and one should be a professional reference.
+Include three professional references with your DICAS submission.
+At least one must be a work or volunteer supervisor and one must be a faculty member familiar with your academic performance.
+Your third reference may be another supervisor, faculty member, or another professional contact of your choice.
 Select people that know you well enough to discuss your academic and work-related strengths.
-Applicants are discouraged from selecting more than one reference from the same work setting unless the reference can address significantly different qualities.
+Applicants are discouraged from selecting more than one reference from the same setting unless the reference can address significantly different qualities.

 As part of your DICAS submission, include a Virginia Tech program-specific personal statement, which may not exceed 1000 words.
 It must address the following six questions, five of which are the standard DICAS questions: